 The genetic information of any organism is stored in a very remarkable molecule known as DNA.
 Since DNA is such an essential part of every living cell, many different enzymes interact either directly or indirectly with it.

-In this project we aim to develop and utilise new fluorescence-based assays to quantify inter and intra-molecular interactions in the auxin mediated signalling pathway on the single-molecule level.
-By applying techniques such as single-molecule Förster resonance energy transfer (smFRET) we will characterise the binding kinetics of various ARF-DBD proteins to DNA whilst monitoring structural changes of the DNA and the associated proteins.
-(The project is funded by the EPS graduate school).
+The first project is on plant related proteins belonging to the AUXIN RESPONSE FACTOR (ARF) family that represent DNA-binding transcription factors.
+Here we aim to develop and utilise new fluorescence-based assays to quantify the binding kinetics of various ARF-DBD proteins to DNA whilst monitoring structural changes of the DNA and the associated proteins.

 The second project focuses on the visualisation of CRISPR-Cas in live bacteria.
 Starting with a food-related strain of Gram-positive Lactococcus lactis, we are currently working on monitoring target search of various CRISPR variants in Gram-negative Escherichia coli.

 In order to feed the world population in a more sustainable manner, many of the current food products will have to be reformulated, ideally by using plant-derived materials.
 Together with industrial stake holders we are working on illuminating the spatial and temporal organisation and involved in the oxidation of food products such as mayonnaise and yoghurt.